thomasmartins/IRRBB_SVAR_forecasting/README.md

 - **Conditional forecasts** under both structural and Basel scenarios
 - A stylised **NII and EVE** engine to illustrate the impact on bank earnings and economic value

-The project is designed as a **research-style portfolio piece**: all the core logic lives in Python modules, while a single notebook (`MAIN_clean.ipynb`) walks through the full workflow and produces publication-ready figures.
+The project is designed as a **research-style portfolio piece**: all the core logic lives in Python modules, while a single notebook (`MAIN.ipynb`) walks through the full workflow and produces publication-ready figures.

 ---